MarauderXtreme/pygmentize-stylesheets/docs/README.md

 Welcome to an updated pygments stylesheet archive with added value for use with the rogue highlighter and henceforth Jekyll.

+## Timeliness

+The complete website was last updated on `{{ "now" | date: "%Y-%m-%d %H:%M" }}`.
+This info should help to identify changes to the themes when in automatic mode.

 ## How To Use

 With the option for CSS and SCSS-mixins there are many ways to include the pygments stylesheets